Perfect Pairings

 Snow Goose Festival

-One of the best ways to celebrate this winter migration is with the annual Snow Goose Festival, which runs Jan.
-26-29, 2023 and features dozens of fun and educational field trips.
-Whichever you choose, you’ll want to make sure you wear comfortable walking shoes, layers, and of course sunscreen!
+One of the best ways to celebrate the migration is with the annual Snow Goose Festival , which runs the last Thursday-Sunday in January and features dozens of fun and educational field trips.
+Whichever excursion you choose, you’ll want to make sure you wear comfortable walking shoes, layers, and, of course, sunscreen!

 Check the official Snow Goose Festival website for the detailed itinerary and to register for events, which includes dozens of field trips throughout the county and an avian-themed art exhibit at monca.
 From all-day explorations to two-hour excursions, there’s an event for every type of visitor.